If you’re struggling to be able to afford a new or even used car, you’re certainly not alone.

 If granted it, do not put anything else on your credit card.
 The goal is to lower the percentage of your credit limit, thereby improving your score.

 Remember that being able to pay back your car loan on time and in the proper amount each month will boost your credit score as well.

 Step Two: Look for Bad Credit Car Loans

 Your next step is to begin your research on finding the right bad credit car loan for your needs.

 This means considering your loan type options.
-Payday loans, though popular for people with poor credit, likely won’t give you the amount of funding that you need to be able to finance a new car.
+Payday loans online, though popular for people with poor credit, likely won’t give you the amount of funding that you need to be able to finance a new car.

 Instead, consider bad credit personal loans, which allow you to borrow $5,000 or more—and often don’t require a credit check.